Zack Gibson

-Jack Rea (born 8 August 1990) is an English professional wrestler.
-He is currently signed to WWE, where he performs on the NXT brand under the ring name Rip Fowler.
-He is also known for his work as Zack Gibson on the UK independent circuit.
-He formed the tag team Grizzled Young Veterans with James Drake (now known as Jagger Reid) in 2017, becoming the inaugural NXT UK Tag Team Champions and three-time Progress Tag Team Champions.
+Jack Rea (born 8 August 1990), better known by the ring name Zack Gibson, is an English professional wrestler and promoter.
+He currently makes appearances on the independent circuit, and also makes appearances for All Elite Wrestling (AEW).
+He has also wrestled in WWE's NXT brand, where he performed under the ring name Rip Fowler as a member of The Dyad.
+He formed the tag team Grizzled Young Veterans in 2017 with James Dowell, best known as James Drake, becoming the inaugural NXT UK Tag Team Champions and three-time Progress Tag Team Champions.
+He has also appeared for Total Nonstop Action Wrestling (TNA).
+Since 2024, Rea and Dowell run a wrestling promotion called Burning Heart Pro Wrestling.